owenh000/asciidoctor-multipage/README.md

   equal to or greater than the values of all parent levels.
 - The `desc` attribute can be used for any section to provide a description when the section is listed on its parent landing page.
+- Set the `multipage-disable-css` *document attribute* if you are using a custom stylesheet.
+You will need to include your own rules for styling the elements that are specific to multipage output.
+The default behavior (without this attribute set) is to add a few CSS rules in the document header just after the regular stylesheet—whether linked or embedded, default or custom—using an automatically registered DocinfoProcessor extension.

-For an example of the above attributes in use, see `test/black-box-docs/sample/sample.adoc`.
+For an example of the above attributes in use (aside from the last one), see `test/black-box-docs/sample/sample.adoc`.

 ## Sponsors and contributing